Enjoy exploring inside the stunning Gawthorpe Hall, open for free as part of national Heritage Open Days.

 Also on display is the exhibition An Account of Life: Gawthorpe Hall in the 1600s with original documents from when the Hall was first built and a connection to the Pendle witches.

-Outside you can explore the grounds and the walled garden, and nearby All Saints Church at Habergham will also be open (12:00 – 16:00).
-The church was built with land and money from the Kay-Shuttleworth family and is only a short walk through the grounds.
+Outside you can explore the grounds and the walled garden, and nearby All Saints Church at Habergham will also be open (12pm – 4pm).
+The church was built with land and money from the Kay-Shuttleworth family.
+Join the National Trust Ranger for a guided walk to the church, setting off from the front of the Hall at 1pm

 Gawthorpe Hall is a tower shaped building over four floors with a lot of steps, due to the historic nature of the building there is no lift.
 Please see the access statement online for more details or call for details.